Appearance

 | ninja-keys | Web component (HTML/Vue/React/Svelte) | ❌ styled element | Keyboard nav; not a documented APG-grade a11y story | Low activity — no GitHub releases, ~2023-era | Nested menus, hotkeys, theming, root search | Cross-framework, but a styled <ninja-keys> element you configure via a data array — a different authoring model. |

-| Algolia DocSearch | Any (drop-in widget) | ❌ hosted widget | Good, but a search box, not a command runner | Yes (v4) | Crawls + indexes your docs; instant search | Adjacent category: ⌘K site search, not an app command menu.
+| Algolia DocSearch | Any (drop-in widget) | ❌ hosted widget | Good, but a search box, not a command runner | Yes (v5) | Crawls + indexes your docs; instant search | Adjacent category: ⌘K site search, not an app command menu.
 Hosted Algolia index. |

-@rozie-ui/command-palette | React, Vue, Svelte, Angular, Solid, Lit | ✅ headless | WAI-ARIA dialog + combobox + listbox/option, aria-activedescendant | New — 0.1.0 | Substring match over label + keywords, source-order; flat list | One .rozie source → six idiomatic packages, same API. |
+@rozie-ui/command-palette | React, Vue, Svelte, Angular, Solid, Lit | ✅ headless | WAI-ARIA dialog + combobox + listbox/option, aria-activedescendant | New — pre-1.0 | Deep: fuzzy ranking + highlighting (pluggable score), nested levels with async sources, auto-derived groups, per-row action menus, inline command arguments, a defaultItems home view, an escapable appendTo overlay | Same API, six idiomatic packages. |

-The honest core point
+The core gap

 The dominant command palette, cmdk, is React-only.
 Everything else in the table is either single-framework (kbar, vue-command-palette, svelte-command-palette, the Angular CDK assembly), a community port that diverges in API and accessibility (vue-command-palette reinterprets cmdk for Vue; cmdk-sv ported it to Svelte and is now deprecated in favour of Bits UI's Command), or a cross-framework option with a fundamentally different authoring model (ninja-keys is a styled web component configured through a JS data array, not a headless primitive you compose).